rebelsky/csc207c/_readings/anonymous-inner-classes.md

 1 error
 ```

 What's going on here?
-The Java compiler is worried that `n`
+The Java compiler is worried that `n` gets
-gets referenced in a method that may be called when that method is no
+referenced in a method that may be called when that method is no
 longer in scope.
-(And we can be pretty sure that it won't be in scope
+(And we can be pretty sure that it won't be in
-when `greet` gets called.)
+scope when `greet` gets called.)
 Some languages like Scheme have
 a clever way of dealing with these issues.
-Java, on the other hand,
+The designers of Java,
-doesn't want to have to deal with it.
-So, Java is only willing to let
+on the other hand, didn't want to have to deal with those complexities.
-you reference the parameter if it knows that the parameter won't change,
+Hence, Java is only willing to let you reference the parameter if
-in which case it can just grab the current value.
-The `final`
+it knows that the parameter won't change, in which case it can just
-modifier is how you tell Java that it won't change.
-With this update,
+grab the current value.
+The `final` modifier is how you tell Java
-we can write the following:
+that it won't change.
+With this update, we can write the following:

 ```java
 import java.io.PrintWriter;